DPIRD-FSI/extractOz/README.md

 Extract the GRDC agroecological zone, major soil order and weather data from your GPS sampling points.
 Datasets for the GRDC agroecological zones and a modified Digital Atlas of Australian Soils are included in this package for ease of use.
-You may also use your own geospatial vector format file to extract similiar information using the generic function, `extract_area()`.
+You may also use your own geospatial vector format file to extract similar information using the generic function, `extract_area()`.

 ## Quick start